Charity and registered community sports club relief

 If a Clubmark accreditation scheme is not in operation, a 20% top up relief will be awarded if your club meets the rest of the criteria listed above.

 Relief is granted for 12 months at a time.
-An annual review will be carried out to ensure that you continue to meet the criteria for relief.
+An annual review will be carried out to make sure that you continue to meet the criteria for relief.

-If you don't respond to this review we'll advise you that your relief will come to an end and issue you a revised Business Rates bill.
+If you do not respond to this review we'll advise you that your relief will come to an end and issue you a revised Business Rates bill.

 Registered charities can apply for a mandatory relief of 80%.